Chinchillas spend the vast majority of their time in their cages.

-Consider other items as well, such as plenty of safe chew sticks and find some good nesting boxes for your chinchilla.
+Consider other items in addition to tunnels, such as plenty of safe chew sticks and some good nesting boxes for your chinchilla.

-Even consider hanging a safe chinchilla hammock from the top deck of the cage to give your chinchilla another spot to sleep, climb or just relax if they prefer.
+I would even consider hanging a safe chinchilla hammock from the top deck of the cage to give your chinchilla another spot to sleep, climb, or just relax.

 If you avoid plastic, you can have fun searching for chinchilla tunnels wherever you please.

 For the most part, they are going to be relatively cheap, and they are going to hold up for months or longer at a time.

 It’s an easy and short process to find a few great tunnels for your chinchilla.

 Best Chinchilla Tunnels